jesrav/custom-vision-utils/README.md

       - name: "region"
         type: "Regular"
 ````
-Create the projects in your Custom Vision project using the cli
+Create the projects in your Azure Custom Vision resource using the cli
 ```bash
     cvis create-projects <path-to-yaml-config-file>
 ```